rfong/rflog/_posts/2021-10-18-r61-trackpoint-pt1.md

 There will be an extremely sticky piece of round foam seated around the trackpoint that is still holding the module in place.
 Push down hard on the trackpoint from the top and pry/wiggle the board from the bottom.
 It might take a scary amount of force to get it out; just make sure to apply force evenly and from the center so you aren't stressing the board.

-Break the yellowish flex cable off the driver board by stressing the joint back and forth a few times.
+Break the yellowish flex cable off the board by stressing the joint back and forth a few times.
 This won't hurt the board, just the cable (which you won't need any more).

 <img src="{{ site.baseurl }}/assets/images/r61_trackpoint/disassembly_6.jpg"/>